 Tips for safer Open Banking

-When using Open Banking, there are steps customers can take to ensure their safety.
-For example, the EU has its own regulatory body governing Open Banking, as may individual countries.
+There are steps customers can take to ensure open banking security.
+For example, the EU has its own regulatory body governing open banking, as may individual countries.
 Any third-party provider should be compliant with the regulations in the region or country in which the provider operates.

 In some cases, the customer may be redirected to your bank website, logging in with your information there.
-Other times, the customer receives a separate authorisation notification request and can then authorise a payment on a different device or platform.
+Other times, the customer receives a separate authorization notification request and can then authorize a payment on a different device or platform.

 It is important to note that it is up to each bank to ensure security.
 If money is stolen, it must be returned to the customer by the bank.